If you’re a marketing or business leader, your website goals include wanting customers to engage with your website and buy your products or services.

 Let me get practical.

 You know the Skittles tagline, “Taste the rainbow?”
 Skittles isn’t stupid.
 That’s precisely what your customers want.
-They want to get a taste of the transformation they’ll experience in their life when they buy from you.
+They want to taste the transformation they’ll experience when they buy from you.

 So, on your website, do this: talk less about your products and more about how your products help your customers.